dddrrreee/cs140e-24win/labs/19-fat32-readonly/fat32-cheat-sheet.md

   - Type code: entry in the MBR that describes a partition type.
 For FAT32 this is either `0xb` or `0xc`.

-    Sort-of side note: In a programming language, you'd use static types to track types.
-For on-disk, cross-language data we don't have static types and so use magic numbers (type codes) as a form of dynamic typing.
+    Sort-of side note: In a static programming language like C or Rust, you'd use static types to track types.
+For on-disk, cross-language data we don't have static types and so use magic numbers (type codes) similar to how dynamically typed languages work.
 Same thing happens with network packets, linker files, etc. for similar reasons.

   - Sector: the smallest unit a disk can write.
 Typically 512 bytes.
     Units smaller than a sector size (or straddling sectors) require